Sweden focuses on Muslim migrants as EU 'terrorist threat'

 It also comes amid a flare-up in antisemitic and Islamophobic tension in the wider EU over the Gaza war.

-The Brussels killing saw foreign media coverage of Sweden hit 85,000 publications between 9PM and 10PM on 16 October, the Swedish Institute (SI), a government watchdog, told EUobserver.
+The Brussels killings saw foreign media coverage of Sweden hit 85,000 publications between 9PM and 10PM on 16 October, the Swedish Institute (SI), a government body that monitors Sweden's image abroad, told EUobserver.

 Despite its "intensity", most of the reporting was factual and sober, the SI said, covering "the chain of events" and "speculation about the perpetrator and his motive".
 Danish and Norwegian media stood out "in terms of shown sympathy", SI added.